ofir-zeitoun/InterfaceProxy/README.md

 InterfaceProxy
 ==============

-Create a proxy based on interface
+Create a proxy based on interface in run-time

+Please check my blog on: https://ofirzeitoun.wordpress.com/2013/03/28/interfacedbasedproxy/